 The core function of Remainly is the time you spend together in conversation.

 As a couple, you pay only one fee.
-Secure payment is made by card through Stripe.
+Secure payment is made by card.

 At the moment, this is not possible.
 Remainly offers guided relationship learning pathways that you do alone or together with your partner.

 Monthly subscriptions without a bound agreement run for one month at a time and can be cancelled at any time.
 You have full access as long as you pay the monthly amount.

 No. If you choose continuous monthly subscription on Remainly, you can cancel it at any time, with no agreement.

 This means that no amount will be deducted in the following month, but you will not get your money back for the month started.
 You retain access until 30 days have passed after payment.